KalmeMarq/bso/README.md

 TAG_LongArray (ID 0x0D)
   - write byte (ADDITIONAL DATA + ID)
     - ADDITIONAL DATA
-      - if length is in the usigned byte range write 0x20 (+ 0x40 if all int values are in the signed int range)
+      - if length is in the usigned byte range write 0x20
-      - if length is in the usigned short range write 0x10 (+ 0x40 if all int values are in the signed int range)
+      - if length is in the usigned short range write 0x10
+      - otherwise write 0x00
+      - if all values are in the signed short range add 0x80
-      - otherwise write 0x00 (+ 0x40 if all int values are in the signed int range)
+      - if all values are in the signed int range add 0x40
   - write length
     - as unsigned byte if it's in the range
     - as unsigned short if it's in the range